checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 ## Detailed Instructions - Phase 1

-1. Create a new branch off the `baseline` branch in the `checkedc-clang` repository.
+1. Create a new branch off the `baseline` branch in the `checkedc-llvm-project` repository.
 Let us call this new branch `updated_baseline`.
 ```
     git checkout -b updated_baseline baseline